 In 1956, Doris Day starred alongside James Stewart in The Man Who Knew Too Much.
 This film is a thriller about a married couple who must try and find their son after he is kidnapped.
 You may think that this material doesn’t sound like the right fit for Doris Day to appear in.
 But you see there in lies the genius of the director Alfred Hitchcock.

 Alfred Hitchcock had a real knack for picking actors to work with him and for giving these actors roles which changed the way they would be perceived by audiences and critics alike.
-For example, Hitch gave Grace Kelly roles in his films which allowed her to come across as cool and sexy, as opposed to the other types of characters she had played before working with him.
+For example, Hitch gave Grace Kelly roles in his films which allowed her to come across as cool and sexy, as opposed to the more demure characters she had played before working with him.
 Hitch also gave James Stewart, Cary Grant and Joseph Cotton much darker roles than they had ever had before in their careers.

-Hitchcock gave Doris a much more serious role than she’d really had before.
-The material he gave her to work with really lets her show off her dramatic acting skills.
+Hitchcock gave Doris a much more serious role than she’d really had before and the material he gave her to work with really lets her show off her dramatic acting skills.
 In this film she goes from a happy and outgoing woman to a desperate, worried, worn out, and very scared woman.
 She plays a woman whose grief about her boy being taken from her is tearing her apart inside.
 I think it is one of the best performances that Doris has ever given on screen.

 Doris also gets to sing in this film.
 The song she sings would go on to win the Academy Award for Best Song.
 The song has become the song that she is best known for.
 The song is Que Sera, Sera.